CoatiSoftware/Sourcetrail/README.md

 * supporting C, C++, Java and Python
 * offering an SDK ([SourcetrailDB](https://github.com/CoatiSoftware/SourcetrailDB)) to write custom language extensions

-## Support Sourcetrail via Patreon
+## Sourcetrail on Patreon

-The ongoing development and regular software releases are made possible entirely by the support of [these awesome patrons](SPONSORS.md)!
-If you'd like to join them, please consider [becoming a patron](https://www.patreon.com/sourcetrail) of Sourcetrail.
+The open-source development and regular software releases are made possible entirely by the support of [these awesome patrons](SPONSORS.md)!

 ## Using Sourcetrail

-To setup Sourcetrail on your machine, you can either download the respective build for your operating system from our list of [Releases](https://www.sourcetrail.com/downloads) and install it on your machine, or use one of the following package managers:
+To setup Sourcetrail on your machine, you can either download the respective build for your operating system from our list of [Releases](https://github.com/CoatiSoftware/Sourcetrail/releases) and install it on your machine, or use one of the following package managers:

 * Use the [Chocolatey package](https://chocolatey.org/packages/sourcetrail) with `choco install sourcetrail`

-After your installation is complete, follow our [Quick Start Guide](https://www.sourcetrail.com/documentation/#QUICKSTARTGUIDE) to get to know Sourcetrail.
+After your installation is complete, follow our [Quick Start Guide](DOCUMENTATION.md#getting-started) to get to know Sourcetrail.

 ## How to Report Issues